dell/csm-docs/content/v1/authorization/v1.x/configuration/powerscale/_index.md

     **Operator**

-    Refer to the [Install Driver](../../../../deployment/csmoperator/drivers/powerscale/#install-driver) section to edit the parameters in the Custom Resource to enable CSM Authorization.
+    Refer to the [Install Driver](../../../../deployment/csmoperator/drivers/powerscale/#install-driver) section to edit the parameters in the Custom Resource to enable Authorization.

     Under `modules`, enable the module named `authorization`:

     - Update the `enabled` field to `true.`

-    - Update the `image` to the image of the CSM Authorization sidecar.
+    - Update the `image` to the image of the Authorization sidecar.
 In most cases, you can leave the default value.

-    - Update the `PROXY_HOST` environment value to the hostname of the CSM Authorization Proxy Server. `csm-authorization.com` is a placeholder for the proxyHost.
+    - Update the `PROXY_HOST` environment value to the hostname of the Authorization Proxy Server. `csm-authorization.com` is a placeholder for the proxyHost.
 See the administrator of CSM for Authorization for the correct value.

-    - Update the `SKIP_CERTIFICATE_VALIDATION` environment value to `true` or `false` depending on if you want to disable or enable certificate validation of the CSM Authorization Proxy Server.
+    - Update the `SKIP_CERTIFICATE_VALIDATION` environment value to `true` or `false` depending on if you want to disable or enable certificate validation of the Authorization Proxy Server.

     ```yaml
     modules: